jVLT logo

 Bug reports

-If you find a bug, you can report it on the project page.
+If you find a bug, you can report it in the forums.